nivendha/Next/README.md

 # Next

-This is an js Framework built with a simple and flesible architecture
+This is an js Framework built with a simple design architecture

 ### Requirements
 * [NodeJS](http://nodejs.org/) (with [NPM](https://www.npmjs.org/))